RTalaro/CMPM-121-Magnum-Opus/PLAN.md

 ### D4.c Object Persistence

 - **Map**
-  - Save memory by freeing cells which are out of view and unchanged
+  - Save memory by freeing cells which are out of view and untouched

 #### D4.c Steps

 - [ ] save cells that have been modified
-- [ ] free cells which are out of view
-- [ ] free cells which have not been modified
+- [ ] free cells that are out of view and have not been modified
 - [ ] refactor + cleanup